sawo/wget/README.md

 4) Support for server RANGE feature (resume downloads / multipart logic)

+5) HTTP Proxy feature (In order to use proxy, the http.proxyHost and http.proxyPort system properties need to be set.)

 ## Exceptions

 Here is a five kind of exceptions.